Employment status exceptions

 You may receive occasional help from family, friends or neighbours.
 Even though you will not pay them for such help, you may give them flowers or chocolates as a thank you and/or reimburse any out of pocket expenses such as travel expenses – for example if they run an errand into town for you.
 You may be wondering if there are any tax implications.
 Let’s look at the rules around ‘voluntary workers’.

 The expenses paid must be supported by receipts or be a reasonable estimate of the cost.
-If the expenses paid are more than the actual expenses incurred (or accepted ‘scale rates’ in the case of mileage) HMRC may consider the voluntary worker to be receiving a wage or salary for their services and the payment could be treated either as employment income or as other taxable income.
+If the expenses paid are more than the actual expenses incurred (or accepted ‘scale rates’ in the case of mileage) HMRC may consider the voluntary worker to be receiving a wage or salary for their services and the payment could be treated either as employment income (meaning you may have to operate PAYE like any other employer) or as other taxable income.

 With regards to gifts, it should be noted that volunteers can be provided with a token of appreciation as long as it is not high value.
-However the gifts should be a genuine, one-off thank you gifts – if there is a sense that chocolates or flowers for example, are expected, hinted at or regularly given, or are a reward for services performed, then they become payment for work done and are potentially taxable.
+However, the gifts should be a genuine, one-off thank you gifts – if there is a sense that chocolates or flowers for example, are expected, hinted at or regularly given, or are a reward for services performed, then they become payment for work done and are again, potentially taxable as either employment income or miscellaneous income.

 If you want to take on a self-employed 'sole trader', you must be sure that the self-employed ‘label’ is correct before going any further.
 This is because you will have the responsibility for deciding whether PAYE needs to be operated on the PA’s wages.
 The rules relating to employment status and the associated status indicators would all apply as usual.